sebanc/brunch/README.md

 ```
 7. Reboot your computer and boot from the USB flash drive / SD card / HDD (refer to your computer manufacturer's online resources).
 8. (Secure Boot only) A blue screen saying "Verification failed: (15) Access Denied" will appear upon boot and you will have to enroll the secure boot key by selecting "OK->Enroll key from disk->EFI-SYSTEM->brunch.der->Continue".
 Reboot your computer and boot again from the USB flash drive / SD card.
+9. (Recommended) When the Grub menu appears, select the boot option named "ChromeOS (settings)" and configure brunch (cf. the "Brunch settings" section of this readme).
+Reboot your computer when requested and boot again from the USB flash drive / SD card.

-The GRUB menu should appear, select ChromeOS and after a few minutes (the Brunch framework is building itself on the first boot), you should be greeted by ChromeOS startup screen.
-You can now start using ChromeOS.
+10. When the Grub menu appears, select "ChromeOS" and after a few minutes (the Brunch framework is building itself on the first boot), you should be greeted by ChromeOS startup screen.

 ### Dual Boot ChromeOS from your HDD